Sewage Treatment Plant and Septic Tank Systems - HOME

 Reed beds are not a long term solution.
 They are a relatively new idea and even when they are designed and maintained properly, they will only be viable for up to a maximum of 7 to 10 years for reed beds that follow a full treatment plant as a final polishing filter only.
 Severn Trent Water, with over 300 installed, is currently having to start a refurbishment programme for reed beds which have been in use for a few years.
 According to Paul Griffin at Aston University, the refurbishment, which includes the removal and replacement of not only the reeds, but the entire gravel bed, is required every 7 to 10 years.
 He should know as Severn Trent funded research at Aston University into trying to find out why the reed beds clog.
 Reed beds that follow septic tanks have even more solids to deal with.

-It is not a cheap operation to completely replace a bed and what do you do for sewage treatment whilst the refurbishment is taking place.
+It is not a cheap operation to completely replace a bed and what do you do for sewage treatment whilst the refurbishment is taking place?

 Maintenance and Replacement of the system